 In addition, Caitlin maintains an active pro bono practice with the Support Center for Child Advocates, the Pennsylvania Innocence Project, and Community Legal Services.
 She is a member of the firm’s Philadelphia Pro Bono Committee, formerly serving as the Committee’s Vice Chair.

-She served Judge Howland W. Abramson of the Philadelphia Court of Common Pleas, Civil Division, as a law clerk before joining the firm.
-She also assisted lawyer-author Peter D. Hardy in editing Criminal Tax, Money Laundering, and Bank Secrecy Act Litigation (BNA Books 2010).
-While in law school, she worked as an intern for Judge L. Felipe Restrepo of the US District Court for the Eastern District of Pennsylvania.
+Prior to joining the firm, Caitlin clerked for Judge Howland W. Abramson of the Philadelphia Court of Common Pleas, Civil Division and interned for Judge L. Felipe Restrepo when on the US District Court for the Eastern District of Pennsylvania.

 Georgetown University, 2006, B.A., Magna Cum Laude

 Temple University, Beasley School of Law, 2010, J.D.